MohdRas/kubernetes/Alta3Research/k8s-guide.md

 ```

-* Instructor's Quote: "All cube control requests are going to be received by the API server...
-The API server is also the only thing that talks to ETSD...
+* Instructor's Quote: "All cube control requests are going to be received by the API Server...
+The API Server is also the only thing that talks to ETSD...
 The scheduler is what's going to try to make sure that you've got like an equal distribution across your nodes...
 Cublet is kind of like the eyes and the ears of every node... installed on every single node inside of your cluster is going to be some container runtime engine... pod is made first, container is made inside of it second."
 [00:08:19 - 00:19:21]

 ---